 Show Your Support

 When you give to the Y, you’re doing your part to strengthen our community—and a strong community is good for everyone.
-Whether you’re helping a child in need attend summer camp, giving someone the assistance they need to make a healthy change in their life, or contributing to the construction of a new Y facility, your gift will let us continue to affect positive change in our region.
+When you support the Woodson YMCA, you are helping us sustain the empowering LIVESTRONG at the YMCA program, you’re helping a child in need attend summer camp, or giving someone the assistance they need to make a healthy change in their life.
+Donations let us continue to affect positive change in our region.

 There are many ways you can help the YMCA continue its mission to help the community grow strong in spirit, mind and body.
 Become a member.
 Volunteer your time.
 Donate financially to one of our campaigns.

 Community Partners Campaign The Woodson YMCA’s program and membership fees do not cover all the costs of supporting programs for low income adults and children.
 As a nonprofit organization, contributions are a critical source of income, helping to ensure our promise that no one is ever denied access to our YMCA programs or facilities because of inability to pay.
-Learn more in our 2018 Woodson YMCA Community Partners Campaign brochure here!
 Only by working together can we give more community members the opportunity to grow strong in spirit, mind and body.
 For more information on how you can help support those in need, please call Kathy Peterson at 715-841-1810.
 We accept financial donations to our Community Partners Campaign over the phone, through postal mail, and we can accept online contributions here.
 We thank you in advance for your generosity.

 Your $50 donation will fund youth swim lessons so children learn to be safe around lakes, rivers and pools. ($4.17/per month)